Narrow optical transitions in erbium-implanted silicon waveguides: Acknowledgements

 \section{Acknowledgements}

-We thank Manuel M\"uller and Stephan Gepr\"ags for assistance with the XRD measurements.
+We thank Manuel M\"uller and Stephan Gepr\"ags for assistance with the XRD measurements, and Ulrich Kentsch and Shavkat Akhmadaliev for the high-energy implantation that was carried out at ELBE at the Helmholtz-Zentrum Dresden-Rossendorf.
 This project received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 757772), and from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2111 - 390814868 and via the project RE 3967/1.